emer/axon/PVLV.md

 The SC layer has a relatively-strong trial scale adaptation current that causes activity to diminish over trials, using the sodium-driven potassium channel (KNa):
 ```
-"Layer.Acts.KNa.Slow.Max":     "0.5", // 0.5 to 1 generall works
+"Layer.Acts.KNa.Slow.Max":     "0.5", // 0.5 to 1 generally works
 ```

 # VSPatch

 The ventral striatum (VS) patch neurons functionally provide the discounting of primary reward outcomes based on learned predictions, comprising the PV = primary value component of the PVLV algorithm.

-This model greatly simplifies the VSPatch by only having a single layer for positive valence, D1 receptor, instead of the opposing D1 vs. D2 for both positive and negative valence.
-The omission of negative valence is reasonable because it is unclear to what extent negative outcomes can be compensated for by learned expectations, and especially the extent to which there is a "relief burst" when an expected negative outcome does not occur.
-The opposing D2 pathway for positive valence does not introduce any qualitatively new behavior and causes additional complexity in balancing the two pathways.
+It is critical to have the D1 vs D2 opponent dynamic for this layer, so that the D2 can learn to inhibit responding for non-reward trials, while D1 learns about signals that predict upcoming reward.
+For now, we are omitting the negative valence case because there is reasonable variability and uncertainty in the extent to which negative outcomes can be diminished by learned expectations, and especially the extent to which there is a "relief burst" when an expected negative outcome does not occur.

-The learning rule here is a standard "3 factor" dopamine-modulated learning, very similar to the BLA Ext case, except operating at the current time step:
+The learning rule here is a standard "3 factor" dopamine-modulated learning, very similar to the BLA Ext case, and operates on the prior time step activations (`Sp`, `Rp`), based on the [timing](#timing) logic shown above, and to ensure that the learning is predicting rather than just directly reporting the actual current time step activations:

-* `DWt = lr * DALr * Send_prv * (CaSpkP / Max)`
+* `DWt = lr * DALr * Sp * Rp`

-where `Max` again normalizes the receiving activity because VSPatch also can start out very weakly active.
+where `DAlr` is the dopamine-signed learning rate factor for D1 vs. D2, which is a function of US for the current trial (applied at start of a trial) minus VSPatch _from the prior time step_.
+Thus the prediction error in VSPatch relative to US reward drives learning, such that it will always adjust to reduce error, consistent with standard Rescorla-Wagner / TD learning rules.

+Also, the learning factor for the `Rp` receiving activity on the prior time step is the `GeIntNorm` Max-normalized value, not raw activity, because VSPatch neurons can be relatively inactive at the start (this is done by setting `SpkPrv` to `GeIntNorm` for this layer type only).

 # Negative USs and Costs